IgniteUI/indigo-design-docfx/en/components/grid-sorting.md

 ## Header Cell Feature

 In order to indicate a column as sortable use either the `Feature Left` or `Feature Right` overrides and set it to `Sorting`.
 Then you can set the `Sorting State` to Ascending, Descending, or **Unsorted** to indicate the sort order.
+In Sketch this is achieved with `Symbol Overrides`, while in Adobe XD we are using the `Component States` paradigm to let you easily switch between states.
 Of course, you would probably want to manipulate the column values to reflect the selected ordering.

 ## Additional Resources